krisnatp-gh/hyperopt-demo/README.md

 # `hyperopt` Demo: Travel Insurance Claims Prediction

-Suppose we're working with a travel insurance data to predict whether an insured will file a claim.
+Suppose we're working with a travel insurance data to predict whether an insurant will file a claim.
 This seemingly straightforward classification problem actually presents several challenging aspects that make it perfect for demonstrating the importance of proper hyperparameter tuning.

 ![image](https://github.com/user-attachments/assets/b205f816-ab9c-48ab-86a9-5b685fd4f314)